mark-mcdermott/markmcdapp128/README.md

 - (so once everything is set up, the workflow is with every change 1) push to github 2) to push to heroku.
 Heroku automatically restarts the app on every heroku push)
 - go to `https://markmcdapp128.herokuapp.com` in your browser
 - (note that after any db changes, you'll have to run the migrations, `heroku run rails db:migrate`. also, if you ever need to run the seeds on Heroku, use the prod seeds, `heroku run rake seed:prod`)

+# To Make Javascript Changes
+- The changable javascript files are the `Block.js` or `emoji-tetrominos.js` files in `app/assets/javascript/src`
+- Make your changes there and then type `gulp`
+- Gulp should change the es6-type javascript to regular javascript and combine the files into on file in `app/assets/javascript/dist` called `emoji-tetrominos.js`.
+This is the file called in the game view file (`app/assets/views/game/index.html.erb`)